Apps that make life more accessible

 Voice Access may work better with some types of voice than others.

-SwiftKey and Gboard (the Google keyboard) are keyboards that let you swipe across the keys to type.
-They're useful if you need help using a standard keyboard or type one-handed.
-Gboard also has a 'one-handed' mode that makes the keys easier to reach.
+SwiftKey and Gboard (the Google keyboard) allow you to swipe across the keys to type.
+They use word prediction to help you correct mistakes.
+The apps are useful if you need help using a standard keyboard or to type one-handed.
+Gboard also has a ‘one-handed’ mode that shifts the keys to make them easier to reach.
 Both apps are available on Apple and Android.

-Some phones might have in-built features similar to these apps, such as the iPhone's Siri or one-handed keyboard.
+Some phones might have in-built features like these apps, such as the iPhone's Siri or one-handed keyboard.

 It can also help to look for apps that are not specifically designed for disabled people but support your access needs, like travel apps with live updates or apps for pubs and restaurants that let you order and pay from your table.